gradle/gradle/platforms/core-runtime/INSTRUMENTATION.md

 }
 ```

-Where `JavaCompileInterceptorsDeclaration` is a class defined by a Gradle developer to replace the original logic, and the replacement is done via bytecode instrumentation of plugin jars and dependencies.
+Where `JavaCompileInterceptorsDeclaration` is a class defined by a Gradle developer to replace the original logic, and the replacement is done by rewriting the bytecode of plugin jars and dependencies.

-Due to that Instrumentation and bytecode upgrades is split into two big parts:
+Due to that bytecode interception is split into two big parts:
 1. Gradle distribution build time: Interceptor code generation and Gradle API type metadata collection
-2. Gradle runtime: Actual bytecode instrumentation
+2. Gradle runtime: Actual bytecode replacement

 `JavaCompileInterceptorsDeclaration` is defined by Gradle developer and with help of annotation processor Gradle then generates bytecode replacements.
 The actual replacement happens when the user runs his Gradle build.